cassiaman7/split-exec/README.md

 ## Why?

 When using a database (such as MySQL or PostgreSQL), we often need to perform DML operations that can affect a large amount of rows.
+This type of SQL, referred to as "Big-SQL" in the following text.

 For example, when data expires, we may want to:
 - Mark old data as deleted.
 This can be done using a SQL update statement like: